 Avoid excessive levels of debt

 This is the lesson that we are all learning now.
 Debt is pro-cyclical, toxic and very bad in many ways.
-It’s precisely because I don’t know what’s going to happen that I only want to invest in low debt companies.
-That way when there is a recession or depression or credit crunch, the companies I own won’t hit the wall immediately, or have to raise additional equity.
-Instead they can sit back and take market share from those who do.
+It’s precisely because I don’t know what’s going to happen that I only want to invest in low-debt companies.
+That way, when there is a recession, depression or credit crunch, the companies I own won’t hit the wall immediately or have to raise additional equity.
+Instead, they can sit back and take market share from those who do.

 Pay a low price relative to past earnings and current dividends

 I have no idea where share prices are going this year, next year or ever.
-What I do know though is that they more or less track the earnings of companies over the long-term.
-Sometimes they’re 20 or 30 times the earnings and sometimes they’re 5 or 10 times the earnings, but in the long run it is earnings that drive share prices.
+What I do know is that they more or less track the earnings of companies over the long term.
+Sometimes they’re 20 or 30 times the earnings, and sometimes they’re 5 or 10 times the earnings, but in the long run, it is earnings that drive share prices.

 Uncertainty, uncertainty, uncertainty

-For property investors the mantra is location, location, location.
-For equity investors it should be uncertainty, uncertainty, uncertainty.
-Always be thinking about how much you don’t know and how it can hurt you and how to protect against it.
+For property investors, the mantra is location, location, location.
+For equity investors, it should be uncertainty, uncertainty, uncertainty.
+Always be thinking about how much you don’t know, how it can hurt you, and how to protect against it.

-Remember, for every factor that you understand about an investment there are probably ten more that you know about but don’t understand, and another ten thousand that you haven’t even thought of.
+Remember, for every factor that you understand about an investment, there are probably ten you know about but don’t understand and ten thousand that you haven’t even thought of.